abstractFlo/atlas-docs/installation/docker-template.md

 ```

 {% hint style="warning" %}
-Keep in mind, if you setup a package.json, you need the assets folder as well to setup the resource.cfg
+Keep in mind, if you set up a package.json, you need the assets folder as well to set up the resource.cfg
 {% endhint %}

 ### **Retail**

 This folder contains all your ready to use resources like maps, cars, weapons and so on.
-The build process would copy all this files inside your **BUILD\_DIR** and ****respects your created folder structure inside.
+The build process will copy all this files inside your **BUILD\_DIR** and ****respects your created folder structure inside.
-You can prevent some resources for copying by adding a underscore prefix.
+You can prevent some resources for copying by adding an underscore prefix.

 ```bash
 + yourMap // copy to resources/yourMap